 A new home is either:

-- a house, apartment, unit or townhouse that
+- a house, apartment, unit or townhouse that has never been

-- has not been previously occupied as a place of residence
+- occupied as a place of residence

-- has not been previously sold as a place of residence
+- sold as a place of residence

 - a substantially renovated home (completed by the seller in limited circumstances).

 An off-the-plan purchase is a single contract to buy a new home and the relevant interest in the land, which is a proposed lot on an unregistered plan resulting from a subdivision.
 In some cases, the property may not have been built yet.
 For example, the purchase of a unit in a unit block, where the unit’s individual lot and plan description will not be available until the strata title has been registered.